We think this movie stands out for:

 What's the story?

-Director Richard Attenborough's extensive biopic of Gandhi (Ben Kingsley) begins as the influential Indian spiritual and political leader takes a stand against the Pass Laws in South Africa and implements his methods of nonviolent protest for the first time.
+Director Richard Attenborough's extensive biopic GHANDI begins as the influential Indian spiritual and political leader (Ben Kingsley) takes a stand against the Pass Laws in South Africa and implements his methods of nonviolent protest for the first time.
 The film spans Gandhi's adult life, showing how his spiritual principles of equality, tolerance, and nonviolence inspired India to push for independence from British rule.
 The movie pulls no punches in showing the violence that came out of the partition of India into India and Pakistan.

 Is it any good?

 Families can talk about what motivated Gandhi and why people followed him.
 How was he a different kind of leader?